pulkras/simple/README.md

-this is repo for simple input and output on java
+this is a repo for simple input and output on java